ArmsTina/admin_page_portfolio/README.md

 ✅ **Dashboard Cards** - Displays earnings, tasks, and requests.
 ✅ **Earnings Chart** - Uses **Chart.js** to visualize data.
 ✅ **SCSS Styling** - Clean and maintainable styles with SCSS.
-⚠️ Visual Only - This website contains only UI components with no backend functionality.

 ## 📌 Installation & Usage